5 minutes here for Ninjakato.

 No you don't, you just make yourself look like a total fool when you do that.

-If you want to make original artist popular, here's a better idea, featured their work in art community groups, on that way people will see original art and spread to other art community groups so others can view it.
+If you want to make original artist popular, here's a better idea.
+Feature their work in art community groups, on that way people will see original art and spread it to other art community groups so others can view it.
 Or even better, suggest a DD [Daily Deviation].
 There are plenty of volunteers who will listen your suggestion of which art should be featured in Daily Deviation category so everyone can view it and share it in other community groups by via Journal features.
 On this way you will make artist more popular and show him how you respect his hard work he spend by making an official character, commissions, personal OC's and yadididi yadidi ya.
 Stop being a cry baby.

 You're not making yourself look smart when you say all these words I mention it above, you look like a total idiot when you behave like this.
 But A'm autistic I don't knouw da ruls, stap bulling mi!!1!